RamziCarter/Personal-Project-Work/ProjectIdeas.md

  - mySql
 - phpMyAdmin

 Kotlin ( bug tracker)
+> do as a general project (basic functionality)
 - put bugs into list/array
-- upgrade bug tracker to use a database
+- upgrade bug tracker to use a database (add in database connection)
-- android studio apps
+ - use XAMPP to test locally (database connection testing)
+- Spring Mvc Framework (maybe REST)

 Swift
 - iphone apps